 Membership Fee: Annual dues are $21 for individuals; $31 for couples.

-Meetings, unless otherwise noted, are held on the first Tuesday of each month, September through June.
+Online meetings, unless otherwise noted, are held on the first Tuesday of each month, September through May.
 See our PROGRAMS & EVENTS for dates, times and locations.

 The National Garden Club, Inc.